Coughing and sneezing are no fun. You feel like you want to crawl into bed, pull the covers over your head, and stay put until it passes.

 Colds, allergies and you

-Knowing the difference between a cold or allergies is important – because your treatment depends on it.
+Knowing the difference between a cold or allergies is important, but you should always consult your physician before starting any treatment plan.